ton-community/ton-docs/docs/develop/func/global_variables.md

   return check_assoc(2, 3, 9);
 }
 ```
-is a simple program that writes to a global functional variable `op` the addition operator `_+_` and checks the associativity of addition on three sample integers 2, 3 and 9.
+is a simple program that writes to a global functional variable `op` the addition operator `_+_` and checks the associativity of addition on three sample integers; 2, 3, and 9.

-Internally global variables are stored in the c7 control register of TVM.
+Internally, global variables are stored in the c7 control register of TVM.

-Type of a global variable can be omitted.
-If so, it will be inferred by the usage of the variable.
+The type of a global variable can be omitted.
+If so, it will be inferred from the usage of the variable.
 For example, we can rewrite the program as:
 ```cpp
 global op;